geoffreywiseman/awswl/docs/usage.md

 ❯ awswl --sg-name "*beta-extern*" --remove 8.8.8.8/28
 Removed specified CIDR block (8.8.8.0/28) from allowlist.
 ```

+You can use `--auto-desc` or `--desc` to add descriptions here as well.

 ## Required Metadata
 There's a bunch of required metadata to do this properly.